JulianBirch/cljs-ajax/README.md

 ## Breaking Changes Since 0.3

+cljs-ajax never had a stable 0.4.0 release, so there's no breaking changes.

 * EDN support is now in its own namespace: `ajax.edn`
 * The `:edn` keyword no longer works.
 * The definition of the `AjaxImpl` protocol has changed.